Seattle City Council passes resolution urging state, feds to cancel rent and mortgage payments during coronavirus emergency

 “It’s the end of the month and we’ve got constituents who are worried about being able to make their rent payments,” Morales said.
 “We also have landlords who understand their tenants can’t pay rent but still have mortgage payments.”

 The resolution is a lobbying maneuver; it doesn’t make any changes in law and doesn’t change conditions on the ground in Seattle.
+Councilmember Andrew Lewis said the move could help spur state and federal leaders to bail out working households with widespread rental assistance.

 Instead, it asks Inslee to impose “an immediate moratorium on residential and commercial rent payments, such that no Seattleite should be required to pay rent during this health emergency or accumulate debt for unpaid rent.”